 1965 - The Stanley Kinney Residence, Hamilton NY.
 Unbuilt.

 1966 - The Alexander Hirsch and Lewis Turner Townhouse Renovation, aka Halston House, 101 East 63rd Street, New York NY.
 Includes a private garage and rooftop deck.
 7349 square feet.
 Featured in Architectural Record Houses of 1970.
 Built by Blitman Corporation.
 Sold in 1974 to designer Roy Halston Frowick, akaHalston, who made the townhouse "party central" during the 1970's.
 In 1990, a few months before Halston died, he sold to Gunter Sachs and Gianni Agnelli.
 Eventually, Sachs bought out Agnelli's interest and committed suicide in 2011.
 Sold to Marin and Montanye LLP, an accounting firm, likely as agents for the real owner.

 1966 - The George Crawford Manor Housing for the Elderly,

 1966 - The Joseph Caspi Penthouse Residence, New York NY.
 Unbuilt.

 1967 - Fredella Village Public Housing, 1205 China Street, Vicksburg MS.

-1967 - The Frank H. Parcells Residence, 3 Cameron Place, Grosse Pointe MI.
+1967 - The Frank and Anne H. Parcells Residence, 3 Cameron Place, Grosse Pointe MI.
+Sold in 2014.

 1967 - The Robert Brown Townhouse, 251 West 13th Street, New York NY.
 Not sure if the model, bottom photo, was carried through to construction.
 Sold in 1997 to Tom Fontana who undid most of the Rudolph features.